tang3w/tang3w.github.com/_posts/2014-12-03-cslayout:-an-ios-layout-library.markdown

 ### Introduction

-`CSLayout` is yet another layout library.
+[CSLayout][1] is yet another layout library.
 It's neither a wrapper nor a replacement for Auto Layout.
 It dose not handle circular references of constraints and constraint priority.
 Besides that, `CSLayout` can solve all layout cases.
 What's more, `CSLayout` provides some additional benefits: smaller memory footprint, better performance and more intuitive expression.

 `CSLayout` is an abstraction of layout of view.
 With `CSLayout`, you can specify view's layout relative to it's superview, sibling views and non-sibling views.
 Following example specifies a 10-points constraint from view's bottom to superview's bottom: